 Investing in the codebase may mean performing more in depth and more frequent quality assurance tests.
 These tests may even be automated.
-It could also mean more frequent refactoring, especially if your organization has already accrued a good deal of tech debt.
+It could also mean more frequent refactoring, especially if your organisation has already accrued a good deal of tech debt.
 At the very least, investing in your code base should include some form of code reviews to make sure that the problems get solved before they get way too out of hand.

-Investing in these places are great places to start, but the most valuable thing any organization can do is manage their technical debt.
+Investing in these places are great places to start, but the most valuable thing any organisation can do is manage their technical debt.
 Without a clear strategy for doing so, the debt will just keep rising and create more problems further down the line – like it did for those companies from the survey.

 Start prioritising tech debt today.